HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 I’ll be honest: balancing the writing, the SEO, and the filming has been overwhelming.
 I’ve had to be gentle with myself and learn a skill I’ve always struggled with: patience.
 But y'all, it is coming in 2026.
 The Pirate is ready to set sail.

-Some chapters of my life were written in sweat, hard-knocks, and stubborn faith.
-This moment in the gym is part of that truth.
+Some chapters of my life were written in sweat, hard knocks, and stubborn faith.
+This moment in the gym is just another part of that truth.

-I started training back in high school — pushed there by bullying and a PE teacher who thought calling me “butterball” was funny.
+I started training back in high school—pushed there by bullying and a PE teacher who thought calling me “butterball” was funny.
 By the time I hit Los Angeles at 19, I wanted to be a bodybuilder.
-Instead, I became a fitness trainer… a choice I never knew would help save my life.
+Instead, I became a fitness trainer… a choice I never knew would eventually help save my life.

-For over four decades, I’ve fought through HIV/AIDS, the loss of more friends than I can count, addiction, and all the trials and tribulations life threw at my feet.
-I can’t imagine where I’d be without exercise anchoring me through every storm.
+For over four decades, I’ve fought through HIV/AIDS, the loss of too many friends, and the deep-rooted trauma that comes with being a survivor.
+I’ve faced addiction and so much more—but I can’t imagine where I’d be without exercise anchoring me through the chaos.

-I want people to see the man behind this fight — the heart behind the name “One Tough Pirate.”
-My journey isn’t just motorcycles or outlaw edge.
+I want people to see the man behind this fight—the heart behind the name “One Tough Pirate.”
+My journey is about more than motorcycles or an outlaw edge.
 It’s growth.
 It’s healing.
 It’s choosing hope on days when hope felt impossible.

-By the grace of God and the power of compassion, this is me — still learning, still rising, still refusing to disappear.
-I’m still here, still pushing, still finding purpose one rep at a time.
+By the grace of God and the power of compassion, I’m just a man who refuses to disappear.
+I’m here, I’m pushing, and finding my purpose one rep at a time.

 Never surrender.
 Never forget.